its-not-rocket-science/asimov/README.md

   - Rules flagged via `RuleAdaptationEngine`
   - Embeddings updated with real ethical completions
 - **Now supplemented**: A symbolic `MoralReasoner` applies explicit deontic rules and context-aware ethical judgments to fill this gap
-- Planning remains symbolic and deterministic
+- **Now extended**: Planning is symbolic by default, but a new `AdaptivePlanner` prototype supports dynamic LLM-based planning and is test-integrated

 ## 🚀 Research & Development Goal: Ethical Behavior Embedding